-The individual active substances within Stovadis, ivabradine and carvedilol, are established active substances which have been included in cardioprotective agents.
+The individual active substances within Prescoriel, ivabradine and carvedilol, are established active substances which have been included in cardioprotective agents.
 Ivabradine is registered by Les Laboratoires Servier through a centralised procedure (EMEA/H/C/000597-598) as Procoralan/Corlentor since 2005.
 Carvedilol is registered as Eucardic (NL License RVG 19808, 19809 and 14491) by Roche Nederland B.V. in the Netherlands since 1991 (25 mg) and 1997 (6.25 mg and 12 mg).

-The concomitant use of the carvedilol and ivabradine in the treatment of SAP and CHF is well-known and common.
-The combination of ivabradine with a beta-blocker (e.g. carvedilol) in the symptomatic treatment of chronic SAP and CHF is clearly specified in the indication section of the ivabradine SmPC.
+The concomitant use of the carvedilol and ivabradine in the treatment of CHF is well-known and common.
+The combination of ivabradine with a beta-blocker (e.g. carvedilol) in the symptomatic treatment of CHF is clearly specified in the indication section of the ivabradine SmPC.
 Beta-1 selective agents are preferred due to lower side-effects and fewer precautions compared with non-selective beta-blockers.
-The 2013 European Society of Cardiology (ESC) guideline recommends the combination of beta-blockers with ivabradine for treatment of angina in patients in sinus rhythm, as well as the National Institute for Health and Care Excellence (NICE) therapeutic guideline in 2011.
-The 2016 ESC guidelines recommends that ivabradine should be considered to reduce the risk of HF hospitalisation in patients in sinus rhythm with an EF ≤35%, a HR remaining ≥70 bpm, and persisting symptoms (NYHA class II-IV) despite standard therapy, including beta-blocker.
+The 2016 ESC guidelines recommends that ivabradine should be considered to reduce the risk of HF hospitalisation in patients in sinus rhythm with an EF \leq 35%, a HR remaining \geq 70 bpm, and persisting symptoms (NYHA class II-IV) despite standard therapy, including beta-blocker.
 This combination is also supported by clinical data.